 4. Lien on Real Property

 A lien on real property will prevent the judgment debtor from selling, or even refinancing, any real property owned by the judgment debtor without first satisfying the lien against that property (i.e. paying you the money that you are owed).
-While a judgment in North Carolina automatically becomes a lien against real property, there are some steps that you have to take in order to make sure that the lien is properly asserted against the judgment debtor’s real property.
-In North Carolina, a judgment is valid for 10 years, and you have the option of renewing the judgment for another 10 years if your judgment has not been satisfied.
+A judgment automatically becomes a lien against real property, In North Carolina, a judgment is valid for 10 years, and it can be renewed for another 10 years if your judgment has not been satisfied.

 Obtaining a judgment is often just the first step in obtaining the money that has been awarded to you by the Court.
-There are a number of steps and different tactics that can be used in order to obtain the money that you are now owed.
-At Jesson & Rains, we are experienced in counselling our clients in the easiest and most cost effective way to secure payment of any judgment that is owed to you.
+At Jesson & Rains, we are experienced in counseling our clients in the easiest and most cost effective way to secure payment of any judgment that is owed to you.